hashicorp/packer/website/source/docs/provisioners/powershell.html.md

     PowerShell script will be run with elevated privileges using the given Windows user.

+-   `powershell_parameters` (string) - under the hood, the powershell provisioner plugs your script and variables into `execute_command` or `elevated_execute_command` and then encodes that entire thing and runs it with `"powershell -executionpolicy bypass -encodedCommand " + base64EncodedCommand`. `powershell_parameters` exists so you can modify this wrapping command; e.g. `"powershell_parameters": "-NoProfile -executionpolicy bypass"` would make the final command `"powershell -NoProfile -executionpolicy bypass -encodedCommand " + base64EncodedCommand` You can modify `powershell_parameters` in addition to `execute_command` or independently of it, depending on your specific needs.

 -   `remote_path` (string) - The path where the script will be uploaded to in the machine.
 This defaults to "c:/Windows/Temp/script.ps1".
 This value must be a writable location and any parent directories must already exist.